ch45/enviro_pi_csv/README.md

 You will need to ensure that the python requirements are installed, see the enviro+ tutorials for that info.

+You will need to add the pi user to the dialout group to fix the permission denied error when using the serial port.
+From the pi, run:

+    sudo usermod -a -G dialout pi

 This script needs to know which port your GPS module is running on (currently hardcoded below).

 Script also expects a particulate sensor to be attached (will probably fail if not present)